pierre-cm/galbe/docs/reference/cli.md

 #### Example

-For that example, we will generate the Galbe source code from the [Swagger Petstore Openapi spec](https://petstore3.swagger.io/).
+For that example, we will generate the Galbe source code from the [Swagger Petstore OpenAPI spec](https://petstore3.swagger.io/).

 First, initiate a new bun project and install the galbe dependency.